-In 2017, triggered by FIFA's move, the Union of European Football Associations, one of FIFA's regional confederations, adopted human rights criteria for its Euro 2024 tournament, for which Germany and Turkey are competing as host nations.
-The new bidding requirements state that successful bidders are expected to adhere to the Guiding Principles, including "proactively assessing human rights risks," "culturally embedding human rights," and "implementing means of reporting and accountability" by engaging with relevant stakeholders.
-86 The International Olympic Committee is moving along a similar path but at a far more tentative pace.
-Finally, in July 2017 the World Players Association (WPA) announced a World Player Rights Policy "built around sport's implementation of the United Nations Guiding Principles on Business and Human Rights."87 The WPA is the global association of players' unions, bringing together more than 85,000 professional players through more than 100 players' associations in some 60 countries, including the sports of football (soccer), American football, rugby, basketball, hockey, and cricket.
-The announcement marks the beginning of a campaign to have all sports organizations adopt policies and practices to respect the human rights of players in line with the Guiding Principles.
-Finally, the International Olympic Committee is slowly following suit by establishing an independent Human Rights Advisory Board of its own, chaired by Zeid Ra'ad Al Hussein, who recently stepped down as UN High Commissioner for Human Rights.
+In 2017, as a result of FIFA's move, the Union of European Football Associations (UEFA), one of FIFA's regional confederations, adopted human rights criteria for its Euro 2024 tournament.
+The new bidding requirements state that successful bidders are expected to adhere to the UNGPs, including "proactively assessing human rights risks," "culturally embedding human rights," and "implementing means of reporting and accountability" by engaging with relevant stakeholders.
+The International Olympic Committee is moving along a similar path but at a more tentative pace.